BLOG / Top 10 account manager KPIs for business development and growth

 Improve customer satisfaction

-Everything an account manager does is for the customer.
+Everything key account managers do is for the customer.
 Their main priority should be to improve customer satisfaction scores and increase customer lifetime value.
 If your team doesn’t go above and beyond to keep the customers happy, your account management metrics will show this.

 Understand employee performance